adammulligan/Enigma/README.md

 Please read the report for an in-depth introduction and discussion.

 Appendix D contains installation instructions.
 There is no need to compile the application yourself, however if you do wish to compile it, you may use the ant build file, found in `enigma/build.xml`.
+The bundled jar was built on Mac OS X 10.7, however it should work on most operating systems.

 Files are stored as so: